toamitkumar/blog-post/content/post/2022-02-02-devops-operations-in-bank.md

 Squad(s) were responsible to manage operational support for each of these domain boundaries.

 ### Guiding Principles and practices followed
-* **Create changelogs**: make sure all deployments to production has a related changelog document with details of:
+* **Create changelogs**: make sure all deployments to production have a related changelog document with details of:
     - steps and version of the artifact deployed (applicable for both - deployment train & hotfixes)
     - steps and version of any data changes (applicable for both - deployment train & hotfixes)
     - documentation proof about sanity testing of critical user journeys in staging